hongfeiyang/COMP9032-AVR-Assembly/project/report.md

     drone speed data register
-8. If a user presses the `PB1` push button the `EXT_INT1` interrupt is triggered, which will trigger the `TIMER_4_COMPA_VECT` interrupt to act as a "doebouncer", and then will increment the value in the drone speed data register
+8. If a user presses the `PB1` push button the `EXT_INT1` interrupt is triggered, which will trigger the `TIMER_4_COMPA_VECT` interrupt to act as a "debouncer", and then will increment the value in the drone speed data register
-9. The `TIMER_1_COMPA_VECT` timer interrupt updates the drone position, and checks whether the drone has crashed or found the accident location.
-The software then displays this onto the LCD
+9. The `TIMER_1_COMPA_VECT` timer interrupt handles drone movement.
+It processes a number of drone steps based on the drone's current speed.
+If the drone is flying, it will move the drone to the next tile along the path and automatically makes small adjustments to drone height according to the terrain.
+Each drone step will also check whether the drone has crashed or found the accident in both hover mode, and in flight mode after the movement step has been processed.
+Finding the accident is based on the drone's vertical visibility which is set as a variable.
+Once the drone steps have been processed, the LCD is updated accordingly
-10. If the drone has crashed, the simulation ends, and the software displays this to the LCD.
-If the drone has found the accident, the software triggers the LED bar to flash three times, the simulation ends, and the software displays this to the LCD
+10. If the drone crashes or finds the accident, the simulation ends and it will be displayed on the LCD.
+If the drone finds the accident, the LED bar will also flash 3 times.

 # Concluding remarks